 5. Demonstrate how a communication method such as LEAP improves insight and adherence to treatment.

 6. Adapt and apply the LEAP tools to scenarios that fit the demands of your job.

-This course has been approved for continuing nursing education by the Northeast MultiState Division, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
-Participants will be awarded 5.0 contact hours for attending this program.
+5.0 Contact Hours by the Northeast MultiState Division, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 Trainer’s expertise in LEAP